 Not Evaluable (NE) 0 (0%) 0 (0%) 0 (0%)

 Note that the table is missing the rows gaps to make it more readable.
-The row spacing feature is on the rtables
+The row spacing feature is on the rtables roadmap and will be implemented in future.

-framework keeps evolving to meet all requirements for submitting clinical trials data analyses in a regulatory context and we also hope that our framework proves to be useful for other industries that rely on visualizing the data with tables.
+The table topic poses a rich set of problems on its own right including but not only: table data structures, tabulation, outputting, formatting, and table processing.
+We are still actively working on rtables and expect that in the next year the rtables framework keeps evolving to meet all requirements for submitting clinical trials data analyses in a regulatory context and we also hope that our framework proves to be useful for other industries that rely on visualizing the data with tables.

-.
+We would like to thank Roche for financing the rtables project and allowing to be developed open source.
+Further, we would also like to thank the NEST project (at Roche) team members for their valuable feedback and involvement in the refinement of rtables.
 That is, many thanks go to Tadeusz Lewandowski who is the NEST business lead, and to the subject matter expert team members: Nick Paszty, Jana Stoilova, Heng Wang, Francois Collin, Daniel Sabanés Bové, and Nina Qi.